department-of-veterans-affairs/notification-utils/tests/test_files/markdown/block_quotes.md

 > + do
 > + re
 > + mi
+>
 > This should not be part of the list.

-This is a multiline block quote with a nested multiline block quote using Github markdown syntax.

-> do
-> re
-> > mi
-> > fa
-> > so
-> la
-> ti

 ^ This is a block quote using Notify markdown syntax.

-This is a multiline block quote with using Notify markdown syntax.
+This is a multiline block quote using Notify markdown syntax.

 ^ do
 ^ re